essif-lab/framework/docs/essif-lab-functional-architecture.md

 This distinction is necessary because actors do things that parties are accountable for.
 In order to know which party is accountable for what actions, we need the ability to link parties and actors.
 When an actor acts and a (single) specific party is accountable for that, we say that the actor is an ‘**agent**’ for or of that party (at that particular point in time).
 We say that this actor acts ‘**on behalf of**’ that party.
 When an SSI component acts as an agent for/on behalf of some party, we call it an \`**SSI-agent**\`, and we say that this party is the ‘**owner**’ of that component.
 Also, we use the term \`**(electronic or human) colleague (of an agent)**\` to refer to any other (electronic or human) agent that acts on behalf of the same party as this agent.

 Given these definitions, it is obvious that parties are not necessarily capable of acting.
 However, we also would like to be able to generically use phrases such as ‘party X does Y’.
-To this end we introduce the term \`**organization**\` as the collection of one specific party and every of its agents, and when we say ‘party X does Y’, we mean to say that there is an agent that does Y, where that agent belongs to the same organization as the specified party..
+To this end we introduce the term \`**organization**\` as the collection of one specific party and every one of its agents, and when we say ‘party X does Y’, we mean to say that there is an agent that does Y, where that agent belongs to the same organization as the specified party.

 We caution that the notions of being an ‘agent’, ‘owner’, ‘colleague’, and being part of an ‘organization’ are dynamic; they may frequently change over time and are never self-evident.